Built-in CSS support

 How it worksAnchor link to section titled "How it works"

-You can build with Tailwind's library or use other methods of styling like vanilla CSS files or a third-party CSS-in-JS framework like CSS Modules.
-Hydrogen is powered by Vite, which natively supports several different methods of CSS injection.
+You can build with Tailwind's library or use other methods of styling like vanilla CSS or CSS Modules.
+All CSS that's imported in the app is extracted as a single asset at build time.

 Tailwind is a CSS framework that is composed of classes.
 It offers developers a set of guardrails by providing a limited set of spacing, color, and responsive layout utilities.